Not all law firm website content is friendly to the potential clients that attorneys are trying to attract.

 People sometimes use slang or colloquial terms when they conduct online searches.
 For that reason, it can be valuable to consider how your clients speak.
 How do potential clients refer to particular locations in your area?

-Our VP of Content Operations, Rachel Chalot, provides an example:
+Our VP of Content strategy, Attorney Rachel Chalot, provides an example:

 “In the city of Pittsburgh, some of the most concentrated areas of DUI arrests are on Interstate 376,” she says.
 “But, the majority of locals call this ‘The Parkway East/West,’ so using these types of phrases in your writing can be helpful.”